 A gas burning fireplace, requires access to a natural gas line.
 If you do not currently have a natural gas line to your home, it could be difficult and costly to install.
 Gas fireplaces may give some of the visual appeal of a wood burning fireplace, but they may feel less authentic.

 As you can see, gas and wood burning fireplaces each present their own advantages and disadvantages.
 Overall, wood burning fireplaces give more traditional ambience.
 However, their environmental side-effects and inefficiency provide a huge drawback.
-Converting your wood burning fireplace to a wood burning insert or stove provides relatively better efficiency.
+Converting your wood burning device to a wood burning insert or stove provides relatively better efficiency.
 In contrast, gas fireplaces are easier to use, cleaner, more efficient and they typically require less maintenance.
-However, gas fireplaces don’t create the traditional sights, sounds, and smells associated with a wood burning fireplace.
+However, gas fireplaces don’t create the traditional sights, sounds, and smells associated with a wood burning device.

-A fireplace specialist can help you decide which option is best for you.
+Our services at The Irish Sweep can help you decide which option is best for you.
 They can also help you learn more about the care and maintenance of your new fireplace so you get the greatest efficiency and the best results for your home.